Many people will be affected every year now that university maintenance grants have been killed off by the government.

 New to Future Finance?

-We’re the only specialist provider of student loans in the UK.
-We offer loans designed for students, which means lower, capped repayments in study, repayment holidays and a loan plan based on your course and university, not just your credit score.
+We’re the only specialist provider of private student loans in the UK.
+We offer loans designed for students, which means lower, capped repayments in study, repayment holidays and a loan plan based on your course and university, not just your credit score (Representative example 16.0% APR, guarantor may be required).

 You can apply online for a Future Finance student loan in less than a couple of minutes.
 And we won’t keep you hanging.
 Our smart technology means you’ll get a decision fast, without it affecting your credit score.